DaoCloud/DaoCloud-docs/docs/en/docs/insight/user-guide/quickstart/gethosturl.md

 !!! note

-    If you use an external ElasticSearch cluster, please fill in the address, user name and password of the corresponding cluster.
+    If you use an external ElasticSearch cluster, please fill in the address, username and password of the corresponding cluster.

 ## Install insight-agent in `global service cluster`